 D: Desire.
 Create a desire to change.

 K: Knowledge.
 Give employees knowledge of the change.

 A: Ability.
 Give employees the ability to make changes.

 R: Reinforcement.
 Make the changes and reinforce the new methods.

 Firstly you need to aware of your employees about the change.
 So, You have to make them realize that they have to step out of their comfort zone.

 Also, You need to make them aware of why they need change.

 Here are some reasons for failure for which you need to aware of why change is required.

 - A passive reaction: if your employees are not aware of why they need the change, they won’t argue with you, but they won’t support you.
 They will think that why we need to change the method, we are using for the past many years.
-They won’t understand the necessity for change and won’t show you that they are not supporting your idea, but secretly they won’t encourage you.
-If they will be aware of it, they support it proudly and will be motivated.
+So, They won’t understand the necessity for change and won’t show you that they are not supporting your idea, but secretly they won’t encourage you.

 If your employees understand the need and benefit of the change in the organization, then they will definitely adopt the change and will support you.